 A neurologically milder allelic variant of Menkes disease is known as occipital horn syndrome (formerly known as Ehlers-Danlos syndrome type IX or X-linked cutis laxa).
-The occipital horn syndrome is named for the pathognomonic wedge-shaped calcifications that form bilaterally within the trapezius and sternocleidomastoid muscle tendons at their attachment to the occiput in affected individuals (43; 102; 12).
-This protuberance can be palpated in some patients and is demonstrable radiographically on lateral and Townes view skull x-rays or on appropriate sagittal CT scan or MRI images.
-Clinical findings in occipital horn syndrome include lax skin and joints, bladder diverticula, inguinal hernias, vascular tortuosity, and normal or subnormal intelligence (81; 12).
+The occipital horn syndrome is named for the pathognomonic wedge-shaped calcifications that form bilaterally within the trapezius and sternocleidomastoid muscle tendons at their attachment to the occiput in affected individuals (44; 105; 12).
+This protuberance can be palpated in some patients and is demonstrable radiographically on lateral and Towne’s view skull x-rays or on appropriate sagittal CT scan or MRI images.
+Clinical findings in occipital horn syndrome include lax skin and joints, bladder diverticula, inguinal hernias, vascular tortuosity, and normal or subnormal intelligence (82; 12).

 One affected boy was 7 months of age when developmental delay was first noted.
 At 9 months of age, he required surgery for bladder outlet obstruction due to massive diverticula.
 He was diagnosed with Menkes disease at 22 months, in part because of abnormal hair (pili torti).
 At 27 months of age, he was able to sit alone, crawl, play with toys, indicate his needs, and voice approximately 20 words with poor articulation.
 He was ataxic with head bobbing and tremor, and his brain MRI exhibited mild cerebellar hypoplasia.
 He had a normal EEG and no clinical seizures.
 His height was between the 25th and 50th percentiles for age, whereas weight and head circumference were both below the 5th percentile.
 His biochemical parameters (ie, plasma copper, plasma catecholamines, copper accumulation in cultured fibroblasts) did not differ significantly from values in infants with classic Menkes disease.

-A severely mentally retarded dysmorphic man with occipital horn syndrome never gained the ability to walk or talk and died at the age of 26 years (81).
+A severely mentally retarded dysmorphic man with occipital horn syndrome never gained the ability to walk or talk and died at the age of 26 years (82).
 At autopsy, he had the skeletal anomalies described with occipital horn syndrome.
-The neuropathologic findings were similar to those seen in the brains of patients with Menkes syndrome and included neovascularization and extreme reduplication of the cerebral arteries, focal cortical dysplasia, bilateral cerebellar hypoplasia, and cerebellar heterotopias.
+The neuropathologic findings were like those seen in the brains of patients with Menkes syndrome and included neovascularization and extreme reduplication of the cerebral arteries, focal cortical dysplasia, bilateral cerebellar hypoplasia, and cerebellar heterotopias.

 Biochemically, plasma copper and ceruloplasmin levels are in the low-normal range, copper egress in cultured fibroblasts is impaired to the same degree as in classic Menkes disease, and activity of fibroblast lysyl oxidase is markedly reduced.
-Additionally, some patients have signs of autonomic dysfunction (eg, syncope, episodic diarrhea) suggestive of dopamine-beta-hydroxylase deficiency.
+Additionally, some patients have signs of autonomic dysfunction (eg, syncope, episodic diarrhea) suggestive of dopamine-beta-hydroxylase deficiency, a relationship likely determined by the role of the ATP7A and ATP7B copper transporters, which have distinct functions in the regulation of neuronal dopamine-β-hydroxylase (95).
 Neurologic findings are otherwise normal.

 Other clinical variants have been reported that involve features of both the classic Menkes and the occipital horn phenotypes.

-Roughly 5% to 10% of patients with ATP7A mutations present with atypical Menkes disease, with features that include longer survival, cerebellar ataxia, and developmental delay (105; 07).
+Roughly 5% to 10% of patients with ATP7A mutations present with “atypical Menkes disease,” with features that include longer survival, cerebellar ataxia, and developmental delay (108; 07).